Crack In The Cosmic Egg

 page and correct the Helmut & Rainer Cornelius Friz pages.

-I will set-up a mailing list for those that want to be informed of updates,
+I have a mailing list for those that want to be informed of updates, so email

 me to be added.